 Overall, today was a good day.
 I feel grateful for the opportunities and experiences that came my way, and I’m looking forward to what tomorrow will bring.

-A creative journal is a type of journaling that focuses on expressing yourself through art, writing, or other creative mediums.
+An art journal is a type of journaling that focuses on expressing yourself through art, writing, or other creative mediums.
 This type of journal offers a way to explore and develop your creative side, and can be used as a tool for self-expression, personal growth, and stress relief.

-Example Creative Journal Entry
+Example Art Journal Entry

 Date: May 12, 2022

-Today, I decided to experiment with some mixed media art in my creative journal.
+Today, I decided to experiment with some mixed media art in my art journal.
 I started by collaging some old book pages onto the page, creating a textured background.
 Then, I used watercolors to paint over the top, blending different colors and creating a dreamy, abstract effect.

 Next, I used some blank ink to add some hand-lettering to the page in big, block letters.
 The phrase that came to mind was “If not now, when?”
 This is a quote I’ve been thinking about for a long time, especially when it comes to sharing more of my artwork.